richarvey/techshift-modernise/content/page/docker.md

 #### When to use Docker

 You can use Docker containers as a core building block creating modern applications and platforms.
-Docker makes it easy to build and run distributed microservices architecures, deploy your code with standardized continuous integration and delivery pipelines, build highly-scalable data processing systems, and create fully-managed platforms for your developers.
+Docker makes it easy to build and run distributed microservices architectures, deploy your code with standardized continuous integration and delivery pipelines, build highly-scalable data processing systems, and create fully-managed platforms for your developers.

 ![/img/docker-2.pg](/img/docker-2.png)